top of page

 HISTORY

 Porcupine Gorge National Park is a hidden canyon with no evidence of its existence until you reach the edge of the gorge.
 The impressive rocks date back millions of years, with layers of basalt and colourful sandstone.
-Carved over time, the strata of sedimentary rock has been formed from lava flows and eroded over millions of years.
+Carved over time, the strata of sedimentary rock have been formed from lava flows and eroded over millions of years.
 Dense vegetation surrounds the gorge and along the waterways.
 Beautiful birds and animals are abundant.

 It is thought that the Gorge received its name due to the spear grass in the area that resembles the spikes on an echidna.
 It is also possible that there may have been a lot of echidnas in the area.